Looking at what the lens world has to offer recently, I came on the great Samyang 85 mm f 1.4

-These lenses are generally marketed by some other brands such as Vivitar, Walimex, Opteka, and probably a couple more.
+Interestingly, these lenses are often rebranded and marketed by other companies like Vivitar, Walimex, Opteka, and potentially a few others.

 Samyang 85mm f 1.4 Review

-Samyang’s idea of vision in its design shows us a bit of softness in f/1.4, but it’s sharp when stopped and offers a tactile and mechanical feel when adjusting focus.
+In its design philosophy, Samyang embraces a vision that introduces a touch of softness at f/1.4, yet sharpness is achieved when stopped down.
+The lens provides a tactile and mechanical feel when adjusting focus.

 With a length measuring 8 cm and a weight of about 500 g, it is not so balanced when using on a smaller APS-C body – it’s a better match for a professional full-frame camera.

-Despite Samyang being a newcomer to the lens market, the build quality is outstanding.
-It feels solid in your hand, even if the outer barrel and the filter thread are made of plastic – but it is an excellent quality one.
+Despite Samyang being a relative newcomer in the lens market, the overall build quality is remarkable.
+The lens exudes a sense of solidity in hand, even though the outer barrel and filter thread are crafted from high-quality plastic.

 Looks good, too

 The aesthetics of the Samyang 85mm f/1.4 are charming.
 It features an elegant black finish with very few interruptions other than the manual focus ring and some accent rings.
-One of those rings is Samyang’s “red ring” that mimics canon L-series lenses in a slightly more fashionable way.
+One of those rings is Samyang’s “red ring” which mimics Canon L-series lenses in a slightly more fashionable way.

 The ring for focusing is generously wide and has a rubberized, ridged grip band.
 As being a manual focus lens only, there’s a distance scale that goes from the minimal distance of 1 m to infinity, with no depth of field scale.
 With a definite clicking action, at the base of the lens, you will find an aperture ring that is adjustable in 1 stop (1 EV).